 Failure to report changes in address, employment, schools or vehicles that are owned and operated may lead to non-compliance.
 Failure to return verification forms may also lead to non-compliance.
 If you live in another state, and visit Minnesota for more than 14 days, you must register or you may be deemed non-compliant.
 If you have questions about what it means to remain “compliant,” contact your probation officer or criminal defense attorney.
 In some cases, you will need to contact your parole office.
 There are many rules and guidelines for predatory offenders.

 If you have been charged with a crime that requires sex offender registration, contact Keller law Offices.
 A criminal attorney in Minnesota will be able to view to evidence and see if the proper procedures were followed.
 A criminal attorney in Minnesota may be able to challenge the evidence against you.
 A criminal attorney in Minnesota may also challenge the constitutionally of the statute and laws in the state.
 Max Keller is a criminal attorney in Minnesota.
-Keller Law Offices offers free consultations.
+Keller Criminal Defense Attorneys offers free consultations.
 Call 952-913-1421 to talk with a criminal attorney licensed in Minnesota.